 The school will inform the LA if a parent/carer has notified the school in writing of their decision to electively home educate their child and will co-ordinate a meeting with the parent/carers where possible; if the child is unfit to attend on health grounds; is in custody for four months and when a child is issued a suspension or permanent exclusion.
-Required LA documentation will be completed and submitted to the LA.
+Required LA documentation will be completed and submitted to the relevant LA colleague/team.

-3.5 E-Safety and online safety risks
+3.6 E-Safety and online safety risks

 Children may expose themselves to danger, whether knowingly or unknowingly, when using the Internet and other technologies.
-Additionally, some children and young people may find themselves involved in activities which are inappropriate, or possibly illegal, through social networking sites etc., including cyberbullying.
+Additionally, some children and young people may find themselves involved in activities which are inappropriate, or possibly illegal, through social networking sites etc., including cyber-bullying.
 Some of the risks presented with online activity include: